rwblokzijl/stablecoin-survey/paper.md

 $$ M \times V \times P = T $$

-Where $P$ is the price of the currency.
+Where $P$ is the price of a unit of currency.

 The velocity of circulation $V$ is a measure of how quickly money is spent after receiving it.
 Together with the total money supply $M$ it makes up the supply side of the theory.
 If either of these factors increases, everything else being equal, the price $P$ will have to decrease.
+These two variables therefore make up the supply side of the quantity theory of money.

-The total amount of transactions $T$ makes up the demand side of the theory. $T$ is alternatively described as the total amount of goods and services offered.
+The amount of transactions $T$ makes up the demand side of the theory. $T$ is alternatively described as the total amount of goods and services offered.
-Regardless, it is a measure of how much people people want the currency and their.
+Regardless, it is a measure of the desire of people to aquire the currency.
 If the rate at which people want spend money increases, the demand for the money follows.
-If all supply side factors stay the same, the price will follow the demand.
+If all supply side factors stay the same, the price will follow this demand.

-In this survey we will see mechanisms that control the price by influencing the total supply $M$, the velocity $V$ and [ TODO: true?] even the total amount of transactions.
+In this survey we will see mechanisms that control the price by influencing the total supply $M$, the velocity $V$ in order to respond to the changes in the demand $T$.

-## Traditional means of stabilising a currency

-### Collateralization
+## Collateralisation

-The easiest way to keep a currency stable is to simply have it derive its value from a different asset that already has the desired stability.
+The easiest way to keep a token stable is to simply have it derive its value from a different asset that is already stable.
 This is called pegging.

-The pegging of a token to an asset can be achieved by allowing investors to trade the token for the asset at any time.
-Note that a this may involve the trade of a secondary asset as intermediary store of value.
+The pegging of a token to another asset can be achieved by allowing investors to one asset for the other at any time for a set exchange rate.

+The guarantee of a set exchange rate $E$ allows a single party to control the price of the currency in the market $R$.
+If the price on the market is below the set exchange rate ($R<E$), it becomes favorable for any investor to buy the asset on the market and sell it to the centralised party for a direct profit of
+$E-R$.
+Conversely, if $R>E$, an investor can buy the currency at the exchange and sell it on the market for a direct profit of $R-E$.
+This effectively reacts to all market changes by varying the total supply $M$.

+Additionally, this mechanism provides a guarantee about the minimum value of a currency.
+Even if noone is interested in buying the currency, the single exchange will always accept it for a known value.
+This increases the addoption and trust in a currency.

+This guarantee in times of crisis is ofcourse dependent on the trustworthiness and ability of the single exchange to provide the exchange rate.
+Unless the exchange always has enough collateral available, the guarantee will not be maintainable in all economic conditions.
+Non-collatoralised exchange rate systems are also vulnerable to attacks like on black wednesday [@soros1995].
+This happened in 1992, when the European Exchange Rate Mechanism (ERM), an exchange rate agreement between most of the nations of the European Economic Community, was famously attacked by George Soros.
+By taking on huge amounts of debt denominated in british pounds, he was able to weaken the Brittish Pound to the point where they had to leave the ERM, and allowing the currency to quickly drop in value, making Soros over 1 Billion Pounds.

+The most common way to guarantee the exchange rate even at times of great economic stress is to hold some form of collateral.
+Collateralised currencies are not vulnerable to the Soros attack.
+If the total value of the collateral, more than 100% of the outstanding currency, that means in the hypothetical event of a total shutdown of the currency, everyone can be made whole with the stored collateral.
+This makes it immune from bank runs, which greatly increases confidence.
+If the total value of the collateral is less than 100%, the token is considered under-collateralized.
+This can have large ramifications to investor trust, and may thus undermine the stability of the coin itself.

-The first pegs were tracking the value of gold.
+The first collatoralised pegs were tracking the value of gold.
 Every unit of a currency could be exchanged for a certain amount of gold.
-As described in "The Gold Standard" [@The_Gold_Standard] by Cooper, the US dollar has been pegged to Gold for some of its years to maintain the confidence of the public.
+As described in "The Gold Standard" [@The_Gold_Standard] by Cooper, the US dollar has been pegged to Gold for many years.
+By allowing the public to trade their Dollars for a predetermined amount of gold, confidence in the value of the currency was maintained even during harsh economic times.

-The most common way to guarantee an exchange rate is to hold some form of collateral.
-The most obvious collateral for the token, is the asset it is pegged to, but this can also be another commodity that can be traded for the asset at any time.
-Of course this requires some guarantees or assumptions about the price stability of this commodity to ensure that all outstanding tokens can be redeemed.
-If the amount of collateral, or the value of the collateral, is such that less that 100% of tokens can be redeemed for the original asset, the token is considered under-collateralized.
-This can have large ramifications to investor trust, and might thus undermine the stability of the coin and the viability of the network.

-Any entity or system that facilitates the exchange of the token for the collateral is called a market maker.
-In this survey two main categories of market makers will make an appearance, centralised organisations and decentralised systems.
+The concept of collatoralisations is highly utilised in stablecoins.
+It is the methods of storing and managing the collatoral that differentiates the currencies.

-### Open market operations, interest rates and capital requirements.
+## Open market operations

+Central banks of today no longer keep collatoral in order to stabilise their currencies.
+Instead they use a number of monetary policy options to react to large economic changes.
+The total set of monetary policy options are left out of scope, but 2 in particular are relevant to this paper.

+The first is by variying interest rates.
+This indirectly interest rates capital requirements

 TODO: Find a paper to cite for this
 TODO: Reorganise this chapter